Bibasis

-Bibasis, the awlets, are a genus of skipper butterflies.
+Bibasis, the awlets, are a genus of mostly-diurnal skipper butterflies.
 The genus is confined to the Indomalayan realm.
 Vane-Wright and de Jong (2003) state that Bibasis contains just three diurnal species (B. aquilina, B. iluska, B. sena), the remainder having been removed to Burara.
+Hideyuki Chiba's 2009 revision of subfamily Coeliadinae retained those three and added B. mahintha as a fourth species.